icopy-site/awesome/docs/index.md

 - [QR Code](awesome/awesome-qr-code.md) - A type of matrix barcode that can be used to store and share a small amount of information.
 - [Veganism](awesome/awesome-veganism.md) - Making the plant-based lifestyle easy and accessible.
 - [Translations](awesome/awesome-translations.md) - The transfer of the meaning of a text from one language to another.
+- [Scriptable](awesome/awesome-scriptable.md) - An iOS app for automations in JavaScript.

 ## Related